dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 returning to loiter at a more discrete distance.

-Just as I am completely confident that the enemy ships are not a threat, one of them starts firing more anti-shipping missiles\!
+Just as I am completely confident that the enemy ships are not a threat, one of them starts firing more anti-shipping missiles!
 But these head south, not towards us, and hit a contact I had assumed was some sort of Russian snooper.
 Mayday calls reveal that it is actually a commercial tanker, and it's too far away for me to help it in any way.
 The retiring